 The Foundation currently focuses its discretionary grantmaking on youth development through our Community Impact Fund.
-The annual competitive grant cycle, which includes a multi-generational approach, invites proposals from organizations serving at-risk youth and/or their caregivers.
+The annual competitive grant cycle, which includes a multi-generational approach, invites proposals from organizations serving at-risk youth and/or their caregivers or capacity building programs.

 The Youth Development Initiative was driven by a 2015 community needs assessment which encompassed several exercises in data collection and analysis, and still guides the Foundation's discretionary grantmaking today.